GM-UAW talks stall as week 4 of strike approaches: source

 Continue Reading Below

-The main reason, the source says, is because General Motors is refusing to make a commitment to bring back any product lines from Mexico.
+The main reason, the source says, is because GM is refusing to make a commitment to bring back any product lines from Mexico.

 Meanwhile, third parties like the North America's Building Trades Unions are trying to use whatever influence they have to get both sides to come to an agreement.
 Nearly 50,000 UAW members walked out on GM in mid-September.